sinanrk/asynch/docs/assim.rst

 Data assimilation only works with discharge observations (or whatever the first state variable is).
 This is currently hardcoded but could be extended to support other types of observation such as soil moisture.

 Observations should be interpolated to get a better assimilated states (especially for locations that are close to observations).
-For instance with discharge observations available at a 15 minutes time step, links that are upstream
+For instance with discharge observations available at a 15 minutes time step, links that are upstream at a distance :math:`d < 15 * v_0` are not corrected.

 The larger the assimilation window, the larger is the domain of influence upstream the gages and the better the corrected state.
 A short assimilation window would only make correction to the links close to the gage and that could induce some ossilations.
 In Iowa 12 hours, seems to be the sweet spot between computation time and correction.